ckodser/ckodser.github.io/_projects/Emergent_World_Representations_Exploring_a_Sequence_Model_Trained_on_a_Synthetic_Task.md

 ---
 layout: post
 title: Emergent World Representations Exploring a Sequence Model Trained on a Synthetic Task
 description: summary of Emergent World Representations  Exploring a Sequence Model Trained on a Synthetic Task
-categories: Interpretability
+categories: Summary
 img: assets/Emergent_World_Representations_Exploring_a_Sequence_Model_Trained_on_a_Synthetic_Task/image11.png
 importance: 1
 ---